TreyVigus/simple-regex/README.md

 ## About
 This is a regex engine that can recognize strings of lowercase english characters.
-It supports character classes
+It currently supports the following:

-character sets with []
+- character sets with []
-quantifiers via {}
+- quantifiers via {}
-nested expressions via ()
+- nested expressions via ()